 A three-and-a-half minute track used for a video intended to demonstrate the capabilities of the Sofdec codec (see below).

-Along with the rest of the ADX files is a track from the Sonic Adventure 2 multiplayer menu.
-It was probably meant to test the ADX music format.
+A track from the Sonic Adventure 2 multiplayer menu, probably meant to test the ADX music format.

 An early version of the Games menu is in the disc, albeit mostly in Japanese.
 It is clearly from an earlier stage than the leaked prototype, which uses the final menu style.
 This menu translates to: